saeedmehrang/saeedmehrang.github.io/content/blogs/computational-drug-discovery/graph-neural-nets/index.md

 ### Current Limitations

 **1. 2D Structure Only:**
-Standard GNNs (GCN, GAT, MPNN) operate on 2D molecular graphsthey encode connectivity but not 3D geometry.
+Standard GNNs (GCN, GAT, MPNN) operate on 2D molecular graphs they encode connectivity but not 3D geometry.
 This limits accuracy for tasks where shape matters:
 - Binding affinity depends on 3D fit into protein pocket
 - Conformational flexibility affects bioavailability
 - Stereoisomers have identical 2D graphs but opposite biological effects